larsensong/-Elimu-E-Learner/README.md

 The checker is then supposed to provide a score and this grading is employed based on Pycodestyle,File permissions, Shebang, Emptyline and the correct output of the code written.

  The main challenge is the platform will only be able to review python based projects.As at now the platform will only run on a local machine.
-But its still under development to be web based
+But its still under development to be web based.

           Risks